 David studied Marketing and Finance at the University of Mississippi and the University of Memphis where he received his BBA in 1984.
 For hobbies, he enjoys photography, bicycling, golfing, traveling, and especially spending time with his three children and grandchildren.

-Clayton Pace, President & CEO, ChemQuest Chemicals LLC
+Clayton Pace, President, Commercial & Technology, Seatex, LLC

-In addition to serving on the SOCMA Board, Clayton has served on the Board of ChemQuest, Cablcon, Equa-Chlor, Helena Industries, South Georgia Technical Institute, Centracore LLC and the Alliance for Telecommunication Industry Solutions.
-He currently serves as a Director on the Board of the Houston Ship Channel Security District, a government and industry partnership that provides funding and coordination for the security of the Houston Ship Channel and the Port of Houston.
+In addition to serving on the Boards of ChemQuest, Cablcon, Equa-Chlor, and Helena Industries, he has served a Board Director for South Georgia Technical Institute and as Board Director for Centracore LLC, an automotive components supplier and a Board Director for ATIS – Alliance for Telecommunication Industry Solutions headquartered in Washington, DC.
+He currently serves as a Director on the Board of the Houston Ship Channel Security District, a government and industry partnership that provides funds and coordination for the security of the Houston Ship Channel and the Port of Houston.

 Cynthia Peterson is the Chief Executive Officer of Howard Industries, Inc., which is a provider of chemical processing services such as mixing, blending, milling, drying, classifying, particle size reduction, contract manufacturing and repackaging.
 Howard Industries was founded in 1963 and is located in Columbus, Ohio.